Frequent Q & A's

 Below are answers to some of the most frequently asked questions.
 If you need any additional information, please don’t hesitate to contact us.

 A: No appointments are needed for the emergency department.
 You can come in at any time; we are here 24 hours a day, every day of the year.
 We do ask that you try to call ahead to alert us that you are coming.
 Your call can help us prepare for your arrival so we can provide immediate care for your pet should he or she need it.
 For specialty appointments, we ask that you call your nearest Lakeshore location.
 Specialty hours may vary per service needed.

 Q: How much does a visit cost?

-- Credit Card – Visa, MasterCard, and Discover – No American Express
+- Credit Card – Visa, MasterCard, Discover, and American Express

-- Personal Check* - All checks are processed electronically through an automated verification system *Certain restrictions apply, ask our Client Care team for details
+- Personal Check* - All checks are processed electronically through an automated verification system *Certain restrictions apply, ask our Client Service team for details

 Q: Can you explain my pet's medical problems over the phone?

 A: Without physically examining your pet, it is very difficult to tell what is happening.
 Seemingly unimportant things that you may not even notice at home are important to the doctor when trying to determine why your pet is ill.
 Sometimes even mild symptoms can be caused by major problems.
 We do not want to make the mistake of telling someone over the phone that his or her pet will be fine, without actually examining the pet.
 We recommend that an emergency veterinarian examine your pet in order to determine if the pet needs emergency care or if the pet can wait for a follow up with your primary care veterinarian.
 (Also, Wisconsin state law prevents a veterinarian who has not examined an animal from making medical recommendations or providing treatment for a patient.)